spxrtzy/File-encryption/README.md

 2. Open the file named 'encrypter.py' and change files and directory's etc. and run
 3. Now you have an encrypted file

-The RSA code is in the key.key file
+The RSA code is in the token.key file

 ## How to decrypt
 1. Open the 'decrypt.py' file, and change to the desired destinations and names etc.